bdambrosio/AllTheWorldAPlay/README.md

       - 'local' is for running locally using an instance of exllamav2 that will prompt for the model to load. run ```code fastapi run exl2-server.py --port 5000 &```.
 I run Llama3.3-70B-Instruct locally in 8 bit exl2 on a pair of RTX6000Ada.
 At the time I write this Grok will give you $150/mo credits if you allow them to capture your traffic for training.
 Grok2 is fast and quite nice.
   - image server: I use src/utils/lcmlora-serve.py.
 It's fast, only uses ~ 4GB of vram.
 Images are mostly just eye candy, don't expect much from them. to run it cd to utils and run ```code fastapi run lcmLora-serve.py --port 5008 &```.
 Alternately, you can run (or adapt) ```code fastapi run hive_serve.py --port 5008 &``` or adapt the code to use your favorite image server.

-- So you now have your model-server and image server running. next## Example script (simple Lost in the wild scenario):

-- ...?
-I realize gamers got here long before me.
-Skill acquisition, inventory, better location modeling, ... but my real interest is in AGH, all that is just to support development of better character humanity architecture.
-- config file.
 Ideas / contributions (via PRs?) most welcome.

 [^1]: With all due respect, master, the world is NOT a stage.
 It is not a mere backdrop for human activity.
 The world IS THE PLAY,we humans no more significant than any of the myriad other actors comprising it.
 [^2]: with a simple world sim underneath they can interact with.
-[^3]: Yeah, I know, no requirements.txt or other installer?
-Hey, this is <really> early, sorry.
-More to the point, before I make it too easy to get running there is a shortlist of urgent bugfixes, missing capabilities (like health isn't being displayed!) and improvements (esp. in planning, action determination, ....)
-I need to make.
-[^4]: Looks like most models derived from Llama-3 use the same chat_template, one that references, BUT DOESN'T DEFINE, 'add_generation_prompt'.
-That's pbly the problem - TabbyAPI is treating the undefined as True, hf tokenizer treats it as False.
-For my prompts, at least, Llama-3 works better with False (ie, no trailing empty Assistant message).
-[^5]: I'd LOVE to have more imagegen options.
-Not my area.
-Suggestions / contributions most welcom.